flash-oss/medici/README.md

   - The project was rewritten with TypeScript.
 Types are provided within the package now.
   - Added support for MongoDB sessions (aka ACID transactions).
 See `IOptions` type.
   - Added a `mongoTransaction`-method, which is a convenience shortcut for `mongoose.connection.transaction`.
   - Added async helper method `initModels`, which initializes the underlying `transactionModel` and `journalModel`.
 Use this after you connected to the MongoDB-Server if you want to use transactions.
 Or else you could get `Unable to read from a snapshot due to pending collection catalog changes; please retry the operation.`-Error when acquiring a session because the actual database-collection is still being created by the underlying mongoose-instance.
-  - **BREAKING**: Node.js 12 is the lowest supported version.
-Although, 10 should still work fine, when using mongoose v5.
+  - **POTENTIALLY BREAKING**: Node.js 12 is the lowest supported version.
+Although, 10 should still work fine.
-  - **BREAKING**: You can't import `book` anymore.
-Only `Book` is supported. `require("medici").Book`.
-Mongoose v6 is the only supported version now.
-Avoid using both v5 and v6 in the same project.
-  - MongoDB 4 and above is supported.
-You can still use MongoDB 3, but ACID-sessions could have issues.
+  - MongoDB v4 and above is supported.
+You can still try using MongoDB v3, but it's not recommended.
   - Added a new index on the transactionModel to improve the performance of paginated ledger queries.
-  - **BREAKING**: `.ledger()` returns lean Transaction-Objects for better performance.
-To retrieve hydrated Transaction-Objects, set lean to false in the third parameter of `.ledger()`.
+  - **POTENTIALLY BREAKING**: `.ledger()` returns lean Transaction-Objects for better performance.
+To retrieve hydrated mongoose models set `lean` to `false` in the third parameter of `.ledger()`.
 It is recommended to not hydrate the transactions, as it implies that the transactions could be manipulated and the data integrity of Medici could be risked.
+  - **POTENTIALLY BREAKING**: Rounding precision was changed from 7 to 8 floating point digits.
     - You can now specify the `precision`.
-Book now accepts an optional second parameter, where you can set the `precision` used internally by Medici.
-Default value is 7 digits precision.
+The `Book` now accepts an optional second parameter `precision` used internally by Medici.
 Javascript has issues with floating points precision and can only handle 16 digits precision, like 0.1 + 0.2 results in 0.30000000000000004 and not 0.3.
-The default precision of 7 digits after decimal, results in the correct result of 0.1 + 0.2 = 0.3.
-The default value is taken from medici version 4.0.2.
-Be careful, if you use currency, which has more decimal points, e.g. Bitcoin has a precision of 8 digits after the comma.
-So for Bitcoin you should set the precision to 8.
+The default precision of 8 digits after decimal results in the correct sum of 0.1 + 0.2 = 0.3.
+The medici v4 had it 7 by default.
+Be careful if you are using values which have more than 8 digits after the comma.
 You can enforce an "only-Integer"-mode, by setting the precision to 0.
 But keep in mind that Javascript has a max safe integer limit of 9007199254740991.
   - Added `maxAccountPath`.
 You can set the maximum amount of account paths via the second parameter of Book.
 This can improve the performance of `.balance()` and `.ledger()` calls as it will then use the accounts attribute of the transactions as a filter.
-  - **BREAKING**: Added validation for `name` of Book, `maxAccountPath` and `precision`.
-A `name` has to be not an empty string or a string containing only whitespace characters. `precision` has to be an integer bigger or equal 0. `maxAccountPath` has to be an integer bigger or equal 0.
+  - **POTENTIALLY BREAKING**: Added validation for `name` of Book, `maxAccountPath` and `precision`.
+    - The `name` has to be not an empty string or a string containing only whitespace characters.
+    - `precision` has to be an integer bigger or equal 0.
+    - `maxAccountPath` has to be an integer bigger or equal 0.
   - Added `setJournalSchema` and `setTransactionSchema` to use custom Schemas.
 It will ensure, that all relevant middlewares and methods are also added when using custom Schemas.
 Use `syncIndexes`-method from medici after setTransactionSchema to enforce the defined indexes on the models.
-  - **BREAKING**: Added prototype-pollution protection when creating entries.
-Reserved words like `__proto__` can not be used as properties of a Transaction or a Journal or their meta-Field and they will get silently filtered.
+  - **POTENTIALLY BREAKING**: Added prototype-pollution protection when creating entries.
+Reserved words like `__proto__` can not be used as properties of a Transaction or a Journal or their meta-Field.
+They will get silently filtered out.
-  - **BREAKING**: When calling `book.void()` the provided `journal_id` has to belong to the `book`.
+  - **POTENTIALLY BREAKING**: When calling `book.void()` the provided `journal_id` has to belong to the `book`.
 If the journal does not exist within the book, medici will throw a `JournalNotFoundError`.
 In medici < 5 you could theoretically void a `journal` of another `book`.
-  - **BREAKING**: `.balance()` does not support pagination anymore.
-To get the balance of a page sum up the values of credit and debit of a paginated `.ledger()`-call.
   - Added a `lockModel` to make it possible to call `.balance()` and get a reliable result while using a mongo-session.
 Call `.writelockAccounts()` with first parameter being an Array of Accounts, which you want to lock.
 E.g. `book.writelockAccounts(["Assets:User:User1"], { session })`.
 For best performance call writelockAccounts as the last operation in the transaction.
 Also `.commit()` accepts the option `writelockAccounts`, where you can provide an array of accounts or a RegExp.
 It is recommended to use the `book.writelockAccounts()`.
+  - **BREAKING**: `.balance()` does not support pagination anymore.
+To get the balance of a page sum up the values of credit and debit of a paginated `.ledger()`-call.
+  - **BREAKING**: You can't import `book` anymore.
+Only `Book` is supported. `require("medici").Book`.
+  - **BREAKING**: Mongoose v6 is the only supported version now.
+Avoid using both v5 and v6 in the same project.

 - **v4.0.0**